 Q. What types of themes are there each night?

 Q. What type of live music will be provided?

 A. Stay Tuned!
 We will be announcing these very soon!
 Like our Facebook page for the most up to date info.
 A. facebook.com/DCBachata

 Q. Where do we check-in for admittance into the event?
 What can I expect?

 A. Look out for our signage all over the hotel to lead you to registration.
-Expect a wait in lines from 8 – 10am, and from 1pm-4pm!
-Check in shall begin at 5pm on Thursday.
+Check-in shall begin at 3pm on Thursday.

 Q. What do I need to bring to check-in?

 A. Please bring your ticket to the event for admittance to the event and government issued VALID photo ID.